BLOG

 3. It’s Dollars and Sense

 Your nonprofit organization can also benefit financially by having a compliant website.
-As mentioned earlier, if you are receiving any government funding, not having a compliant website can put you in trouble.
-But those who have a disability have over $200 billion in discretionary spending.
-They also can influence the spending of their family and friends.
+If you are receiving any government funding, not having a compliant website can put you in jeopardy.
+Additionally, people with disabilities have over $200 billion in discretionary spending and can influence the spending of their family and friends.

 If all customers can serve themselves online with ease, they are less likely to reach out to your call centers.
-Your staff will be able to focus on other aspects of their day-to-day work and keep your nonprofit running smooth.
+This allows your staff to focus on other aspects of their day-to-day work, keeping your nonprofit running smoothly.

 business man, computer and briefcase

-Nobody sets out to have an noncompliant website, but many websites are.
-If your organization invests in accessibility, it’s certain to pay dividends.
+Nobody sets out to have a noncompliant website, but many websites are.
+If your organization invests in accessibility, it’s sure to pay dividends.

 Thumbnail image